Day 5

 THE DELL

-Xylaria hypoxylon was widespread (Fig. 5.14).
+Xylaria hypoxylon (Fig. 5.8) was widespread throughout the Dell.

-SANDY-GLADE AREA
+ENCLOSED AREA

 In the wooded area at the end of the drainage channel, I found another Leccinum scabrum (Fig. 5.15).